|Vorbesprechung||01.10.2019, 16:00 - 17:00||EI9|

 - Illumination and shading

-In order to get started, three introduction lectures are given to teach basic C++ knowledge and OpenGL.
+In order to get started, several introduction lectures are given to teach basic C++ knowledge and OpenGL.
 More details about the assignments can be found in the TUWEL course.

-During the semester six assignments have to be developed.
-After the third and sixth task a submission talk ("Abgabegespräch") will take place at the institute where the assignments will be graded.
+During the semester five assignments have to be developed.
+After the third and fifth task a submission talk ("Abgabegespräch") will take place at the institute where the assignments will be graded.
 There are no dates with mandatory attendance except for the submission talks.
 The tasks can be developed at home or in the VisLab (Favoritenstraße 9-11, 5th floor).
-The minimal hardware requirements are a OpenGL 4.3 compatible graphics card (NVidia Geforce 400 series/AMD Radeon HD 5000 series or newer), Windows 10 and Visual Studio 2015 (can be downloaded here for free).
+The minimal hardware requirements are an OpenGL 4.3 compatible graphics card (NVidia Geforce 400 series/AMD Radeon HD 5000 series or newer), Windows 10 and Visual Studio 2017 (the community edition can be downloaded for free).

-Each assignment consists of a number of regular tasks and some bonus tasks.
+Each assignment consists of a number of regular tasks and some specialization tasks.
 With regular tasks, a total of 80 points can be achieved.
-In addition, up to 42 bonus points can be gained.
-In order to pass the course at least 50 points on regular tasks have to be collected.
-Bonus points only count when this minimum requirement is reached and can be used to improve the grade.
-The submissions are graded at two submission talks ("Abgabegespräche") after assignment 3 and after assignment 6.
+In addition, up to 42 specialization points can be obtained.
+In order to pass the course at least 50 points on regular tasks are necessary.
+Spezialization points only count when this minimum requirement is reached and can be used to improve the grade.
+The submissions are graded in two submission talks ("Abgabegespräche") after assignment 3 and after assignment 5.
 Make sure that you can explain your code as well as the theory/algorithms behind it.
 Registration for the submission talks is done in TUWEL.

 |1 ("Sehr Gut")||88 - 122|